aseba/GistPy/Readme.md

 * --name -n: Sets the name for the file
 * --description -d: Sets the description for the gist
 * --open -o: Opens the url returned by github using the command `open` (Mac Only I suppose)
-* --private -x: Creates the gist as private
+* --private -p: Creates the gist as private
-* --username -u: Logins to github.com with this username
+* --username -U: Logins to github.com with this username
-* --password -p: Logins to github.com with this password
+* --password -P: Logins to github.com with this password

 Example:
 ```bash